seandstewart/bardly/pending/problems/the-taming-of-the-shrew/uncut.md

 Why, true; he means to make a puppet of thee.

 **Tailor**
-She says your worship means to make
-a puppet of her.
+She says your worship means to make a puppet of her.

 **PETRUCHIO**
-O monstrous arrogance!
-Thou liest, thou thread,
+O monstrous arr'gance!
+Thou liest, thou thread, thou thimble,
-thou thimble,
 Thou yard, three-quarters, half-yard, quarter, nail!
 Thou flea, thou nit, thou winter-cricket thou!
 Braved in mine own house with a skein of thread?